spawnfest/json_native/README.md

 Furthermore, I believe some "to string" routines inside of the BEAM could be considerably improved, in particular: `integer_to_binary` and `<<_::utf8>>` binary patterns.

+## FAQ

+### Why not Rust?

+I'd love to write this in Rust, rather than C++ and [`rustler`](https://github.com/rusterlium/rustler) is an awesome project.
+In fact, I started with a Rust implementation.
+Unfortunately, `rustler` doesn't support `enif_schedule_nif` API, which is crucial for implementing well-behaved CPU-intensive yielding NIFs.
+Therefore, C++ it is.

 ## License

 Jason.Native is part of Jason and is released under the Apache License 2.0 - see the [LICENSE](LICENSE) file.